celsobonutti/celsobonutti/README.md

 I'm always trying something new, specially new languages ;)

-Right now working on a [chip8 emulator](https://github.com/celsobonutti/xipe-oito) with both WASM and native desktop support, using the incredible [iced](https://github.com/hecrj/iced) library.
+My last project was a [chip8 emulator](https://github.com/celsobonutti/xipe-oito) with both WASM and native desktop support.
-Also learning oCaml to do create some things with Reason Native, since it's my favorite language for web development.

 You can reach me on [telegram](https://t.me/robertinhobaptista) or [twitter](https://twitter.com/celsobonutti).

+### Learning
+- 🦀 Rust
+- 🐫 oCaml / Reason
+- ⌨️ Haskell

 ### Funcional Salvador 🅰️ ➡️ 🅱️
 I'm one of the maintainers of [funcional-ssa](https://github.com/funcional-ssa/), an organization devoted to spreading the word about functional programming languages in Salvador, Bahia.